iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - Publish/subscribe: A client publishes a notification message, which is consumed by zero or more interested services.
 - Publish/async responses: A client publishes a request message and then waits for a certain amount of time for responses from interested services.

-Your choice of IPC mechanism impacts availability of your application.
 Synchronous communication with other services as part of request handling reduces application availability.
 As a result, you should design your services to use asynchronous messaging whenever possible.
 REST is an extremely popular IPC mechanism.
-You may be tempted to use it for interservice communication.
 The problem with REST, though, is that it’s a synchronous protocol: an HTTP client must wait for the service to send a response.
 Whenever services communicate using a synchronous protocol, the availability of the application is reduced.
 To see why, consider this scenario:

 ![Problem With REST](./images/system-design/problem-with-rest.png) [Image Credit](https://microservices.io/book)